zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE7410 error message: *The selected page {Name of the page} should accept a parameter of type {type of object}.*

-You will get CE7410 if you have a widget (for example, the create button of a data grid) that opens a page which must use the available object.
+You get CE7410 if you have a widget (for example, the create button of a data grid) that opens a page which must use the available object.
 However, the selected page does not have any parameters.

 To fix CE7410, do one of the following: